notwa/lips/README.md

 * R#: whereas # is a decimal number from 0 to 31.
 aliased to the appropriate register, for instance:
-R0 is ZERO, R1 is at, R2 is V0, etc.
+R0 is ZERO, R1 is AT, R2 is V0, etc.

 * F#: coprocessor 1 registers, whereas # is a decimal number from 0 to 31.